-Furthermore, the open use of heroin on San Francisco streets prompted the majority of citizens to vote in favor of the bill.
+Furthermore, the open use of heroin on San Francisco streets prompted most citizens to vote in favor of the bill.
 A recent poll found that 67% backed the bill.
 Many of those not in favor of the idea feel that it supports illegal drug use.

-San Francisco provides a large number of social services and bases much of their treatment on harm reduction methods.
-The goal of this method is less about recovery and more about reducing the health risks associated with drug use.
+San Francisco provides many social services and bases much of its treatment on harm reduction methods.
+This method’s goal is less about recovery and more about reducing the health risks associated with drug use.
 Some examples include safe injection sites and Medical Assisted Treatment (MAT).

 Most rehabs and outpatient addiction providers offer MAT.
-This type of treatment includes the use of opioid replacement drugs such as methadone and buprenorphine-based drugs, like Suboxone.
+This type of treatment includes using opioid replacement drugs such as methadone and buprenorphine-based drugs, like Suboxone.
 Physicians prescribe these drugs at an inpatient or outpatient facilities to stop cravings and withdrawal symptoms from other opioids such as heroin or oxycodone.
 Patients then have the option of remaining on these replacement drugs long-term or weaning down slowly.
-These drugs are opioids themselves, therefore they too have substantial side effects and withdrawal symptoms when patients attempt to quit.
+These drugs are opioids themselves.
+Therefore they too have substantial side effects and withdrawal symptoms when patients attempt to quit.

 This form of treatment is not adequate for those wanting to become opioid-free.
-Individuals taking painkillers such as oxycodone are likely to experience less severe withdrawal symptoms then they would from taking Suboxone.
+Individuals taking painkillers such as oxycodone are likely to experience less severe withdrawal symptoms than from taking Suboxone.
 This means that tapering off oxycodone can actually be easier than tapering off Suboxone.
-In conclusion, maintenance treatment can be counterproductive for many patients, leaving them in the hopeless cycle of dependence.
+In conclusion, maintenance treatment can be counterproductive for many patients, leaving them in a hopeless dependence cycle.

 The quadruple board-certified medical director admits patients to their private room in a full-service, accredited hospital.
-Prior to any detox procedure, patients receive a comprehensive pre-examination, assessment, and individualized treatment plan.
-The medical director always adapts his treatment plan to the individual medical, physiological and emotional needs of each patient.
+Before any detox procedure, patients receive a comprehensive pre-examination, assessment, and individualized treatment plan.
+The medical director always adapts his treatment plan to each patient’s individual medical, physiological, and emotional needs.

 Lastly, staff transfer clients to our exclusive recovery center, Domus Retreat, for additional care.
-During their stay, clients receive the clock support, individual psychotherapy, and holistic services such as massage and yoga.
-All of these services assist in the physical and emotional recovery, which increases the chances of living a successful, opioid-free life.
+During their stay, clients receive clock support, individual psychotherapy, and holistic services such as massage and yoga.
+These services assist in physical and emotional recovery, which increases the chances of living a successful, opioid-free life.